Building GraphQL APIs

 This guide explains how to create custom GraphQL API endpoints to access data filled in your database through Blockflow instances.
 They are the fastest mean to access databases filled by instances.

-In the root directory of your project, open the studio.yaml
+In the root directory of your project, open the `studio.yaml` file and add a resource of type `api/graphql` in the `Resources` array:

 name: Router Nitro